 NACC participates in the Reverse Transfer Program.
-Reverse Transfer allows student to complete their Associate's Degree at NACC by the reverse transfer of college credits from other two and four year institutions.
+Reverse Transfer allows former NACC students, that have completed at least 25% of degree requirements, to complete their Associate's Degree at NACC by the reverse transfer of college credits from other two and four year institutions.
 Each student's credits will be evaluated to see if the combined credits meet the degree and graduation requirements.
 There is no cost for awarding of the degree.
 However, students that wish to receive a printed diploma or to participate in graduation ceremonies must pay required fees.
 All paperwork for the associate degree will be completed by the Reverse Transfer Specialist.
 Any questions may be directed to the Reverse Transfer Specialist at reversetransfer@nacc.edu or ext.
 2207.